-Well known as a key culinary ingredient, Cilantro oil comes from an herb recognized for its many uses and benefits in the kitchen and for the body.
-Cilantro oil has a flavorful kick that can be used in many different dishes, including dips, salads, meats, and guacamole.
+Well known as a key culinary ingredient, Cilantro essential oil comes from an herb recognized for its many uses and benefits in the kitchen and for the body.
+Cilantro essential oil has a flavorful kick that can be used in many different dishes, including dips, salads, meats, and guacamole.
 Incorporating Cilantro into meals can spice up an average recipe.
 Consuming Cilantro can also provide powerful internal benefits.
-When used internally, Cilantro essential oil can aid in healthy digestion and act as a natural cleanser and detoxifier for the body.* Cilantro oil can also help cleanse and freshen the air when its sweet and herbal aroma is diffused.
+When used internally, Cilantro essential oil can aid in healthy digestion and act as a natural cleanser and detoxifier for the body.* Cilantro essential oil can also help cleanse and freshen the air when its sweet and herbal aroma is diffused.
 When applied to the skin, Cilantro provides a soothing and cooling feeling that can aid in the relaxation of the body.
 Cilantro essential oil’s diverse capabilities make it an important oil to have in any home.

 To buy a bottle of pure and potent Cilantro, visit the Cilantro oil product page.